-At Protocase, we can also special order off the shelf (OTS) cast enclosures and customize them for you.
-They can be watertight with the proper designing and seals and are very similar to our Custom CNC Machined Enclosures.
+We also offer a line of Customizeable Diecast Enclosures, which are off the shelf (OTS) cast enclosures and customize them for you.
+They can be watertight with the proper designing and seals and are very similar to our custom CNC Machined Enclosures.
 With minimum customizations or cutouts, along with the proper gaskets or O-rings, this enclosure type could meet NEMA Type 6(P).
 This type of enclosure will also meet NEMA Types 1, 2, 4(X) and 5 easily.

 However, there are two major differences between OTS Cast and custom machined enclosures:

-Thus, if you can live with the size and shape restrictions, Cast OTS is the economical choice.
+Thus, if you can live with the size and shape restrictions, a customizable diecast enclosure is the economical choice.

 With this enclosure, as with custom machined enclosures, if you wish to achieve water tightness, you must ensure that every item that penetrates the enclosure (connectors, switches, etc.) are suitably watertight, and equipped with a gasket or sealed as necessary.